pranav98711/Excel---Finance-Dashboard/README.md

 📥 **Download & explore**

-No fluff—just open it up, and you’ll see. 🚀
+Just open it up, and you’ll see. 🚀